This post may contain affiliate links. Please read my disclosure policy.

 As a result, our Christmas day appetite is not as big as we thought.

-So I prepare in advance small rolls of stuffing with chestnuts and cranberry wrapped in bacon, freeze them in pack of 4 and defrost only 1 pack for Christmas day.
+So I prepare in advance Sausagemeat and Chestnut Stuffing Wrapped in Bacon, freeze them in pack of 4 and defrost only 1 pack for Christmas day.

 Tip #9 Meat ready to pop out of the freezer

-I prepare several other meats which can be easily defrosted and cooked.
+I prepare several other types of meat which can be easily defrosted and cooked.

 As the mix for the Christmas rolls is very similar to the filling for the Meat Pie, I also prepare a batch of the meat roll filling to freeze.

-We usually plan a family day walk to burn all the calories gained between Christmas and New Year, and a picnic with Meat Pie is quickly made with the filling ready in the freezer: Picnic on the coastal walks.
+We usually plan a family day walk to burn all the calories gained between Christmas and New Year, and a picnic with Meat Pie is quickly made with the filling ready in the freezer.